Transparency in Price and Service

 - the seniority of the lawyers working on your case.

-Disbursements are costs related to your matter payable to third parties such as barristers.
+Disbursements are costs related to your matter payable to third parties such as barristers and court fees.
 You will be responsible for all sums charged by such third parties.
-We may arrange for you to be invoiced direct by them.
+We may arrange for you to be invoiced direct by them or we may handle the payment of disbursements on your behalf to ensure a smoother process.
+Employment Tribunals do not currently charge fees for bringing or defending claims but there may be courier or copying charges, for example, in preparing disclosure or bundles of documents for the Employment Tribunal.

-The fees associated with a barrister will depend on the specific barrister, their experience and the amount of work they need to undertake.
+The fees associated with a barrister will depend on the specific barrister, their experience, the complexity of the issues, the volume of documentation, the amount of work they need to undertake and the length of the hearing.
+They also vary between barristers’ chambers as different chambers have different fee rates.
+However, as a guide, barrister’s fees could be between £1,000 - £4,000 per day excluding VAT, charged at 20% (depending on seniority and experience of the barrister and the complexity of your case) for attending a Tribunal Hearing (including preparation).
 Once again, please contact a member of our team to discuss the potential options and costs in this regard.

 The range of fees summarised above is intended to address the typical stages of a claim in the Employment Tribunal for unfair dismissal and/or wrongful dismissal claims (in respect of notice periods).
 These stages may include: